How to achieve the best score you can in the IELTS speaking test

 IELTS - International English Language Testing System - tests your English language skills – listening, reading, writing and speaking.
 There are 2 types of IELTS test – IELTS Academic and IELTS General training.
 Normally students who wish to study at a university in the UK at undergraduate or post-graduate level need IELTS Academic.
 Because of this most language schools in the UK offer academic IELTS training.

-in this post an experienced IELTS teachers gives some personal advice on how to approach the speaking paper.
+In this post an experienced IELTS teacher at ELC Brighton gives some personal advice on how to approach the speaking paper.

 Pre-Test IELTS Speaking Test Practice